Summary – 1 Minute Read.

 Frequently Asked Questions (FAQs):

-Q: What is THCa marijuana?
+Q: What is THCa in the context of art therapy?

-A: A non-psychoactive compound with therapeutic benefits.
+A: A non-psychoactive cannabinoid used in therapeutic sessions.

 Helpful Links: